 Process Mining uses data to visualize and analyze the actual end-to-end processes, with all variants and relevant key performance indicators.
 AppOne consists of multiple dashboards, visualizing different parts of the input data.
-In this training, a dataset representing an Invoice process is used in the examples and demos.

 Traditional Process Mining focuses on analyses to find process improvements.
 In AppOne it is also possible to constantly monitor your processes after these improvements.